About the program

 Our Global Program Strategy outlines our strategic direction, policy context, guiding principles and priorities for the program.
 The strategy informs program plans, partnerships and volunteer assignments.

 The Australian Volunteers Program is framed by and contributes to the Australian Government's development policy and the United Nation’s Sustainable Development Goals (SDGs).
-The program is delivered to reflect Australia’s membership on the Human Rights Council.

 The program is managed by AVI in a consortium with DT Global and Alinea International, and is part of the Department of Foreign Affairs and Trade’s (DFAT) people-to-people program portfolio.
 In 2020, DFAT commissioned an independent evaluation of the program, which included valuable findings on the program’s performance and recommendations on how it can be delivered in an evolving global context.